 Kelly Fleming’s first vintage was in 2002 with merely 300 cases released at that time, but since then each vintage has grown slightly; they do have the capacity to produce additional amounts.
 They focus on three wines each vintage, a Sauvignon Blanc (sourced from several premium vineyards in Napa), a rosé of Cabernet Sauvignon made with just a few hours of skin contact, but with excellent texture and richness of flavor, the Big Pour – a red blend which varies in varietal percentages each year (and has a good accompanying story in reference to it’s catchy name), and a 100% varietal Cabernet Sauvignon.

-Kelly was the “face” of the winery for many years; the team is still very small with son Robert and daughter Colleen involved as well as a tiny wine making and hospitality team.
-Colleen also founded and runs the well-respected Cadet Wine Bar in downtown Napa.
+Kelly was the only “face” of the winery for many years; the team is still very small with son Robert and daughter Colleen involved as well as a tiny wine making and hospitality team.
+Colleen also founded and runs the well-respected Cadet Wine Bar in downtown Napa, tucked in a little alley just off of Franklin Street.
+This is a cool place to hang out in the evenings – especially for industry folk.

 The Big Pour is a newer wine to the portfolio – Kelly earned the nickname “big pour” while visiting Domaine de la Romanée-Conti (one of Burgundy’s most storied Pinot Noir producers).
 Her command of French is not so good – while tasting these special (and expensive) wines the host thought he heard Kelly indicate that she wanted more wine.
 He then poured more wine in another glass and gave it to her.
 Someone else in the tasting quick with tongue and wit, simply stated “I want to be next to the Big Pour”!